Will Muscle Memory Help You Regain Lost Muscle?

 - Not getting enough sleep

 Solution: Once cortisol goes back to normal, you’ll gain all of your muscle back.
-To compliment this effect, a calorie surplus diet may also be adopted.
+To complement this effect, a calorie-surplus diet may also be adopted.

 Similar to when a person overeats to kick-start muscle memory after a cut, virtually all of this weight gain will be in the form of muscle.

 You no longer have to fear about losing muscle.
 In almost every single case of muscle loss there is a way to get your gains back, due to the nuclei count in your muscles being permanent.

 Even people who’ve taken steroids before retain their gains, or get them back (whilst being natural).